cs1302uga/cs1302-ce14/README.md

    $ git config --global alias.adog "log --all --decorate --oneline --graph"
    ```

-1. View the condensed, graphical version of your Git log using `git adog`
+1. View the condensed, graphical version of your Git log using `git adog`.

 1. What is the entire line of output for the most recent entry produced
    by your new `git adog` command?